itsbharatj/ros-mcp-server/docs/contributing.md

 ## Optional: Using Devcontainer

-The devcontainer gives us a stable testing platform with ROS2 humble pre-installed as well as an environment to test the MCP server in http transport. (stdio transport is not compatible with the devcontainer)
+The devcontainer provides a stable testing platform with ROS2 humble pre-installed as well as an environment to test the MCP server in http transport. (stdio transport is not compatible with the devcontainer)

 1. Install [VSCode](https://code.visualstudio.com/) and the **Remote - Containers** extension.
 2. Open the `ros-mcp-server` repository in VSCode.